Mickyleitor/PlanytsAPP/README.md

 ## Feel and go deeper in your travels

 PlanytsAPP is a Scored and Social Base App which connects a potential traveller to a local expert.
+An independent solution for the web-based site [Planyts](http://www.planyts.com/)

 Experience through a deep-city is something that isn't always given by conventional Travel Agencies.
 We found this isn't covered by regular solutions like Airbnb or TripAdvisor.
 Users could search local expert, design the experience with them and finally score it in order to obtain popularity.